 Implementing advanced technologies and solutions without proper product discovery roadmap may appear like a scary task as you must have read in our previous article, but the value of those technologies and solutions really adds up to the good longstanding trio of People, Processes and Technology.
 There have been many debates over these three elements of this model.
 Some believe that all three elements are equally important and some believe that “People” is the most important piece of this strategy.
 It completely depends on what enterprise is looking for –

 - “PEOPLE” are the foundation.
 They are the surface and origin of the Knowledge Management, source of knowledge and actors for the next levels.

 - “PROCESSES” are the elements that are carried out by people (who develop) with their knowledge.

 - “TECHNOLOGY” streamlines people and processes to develop and accomplish the desired output

 Let’s look at the details of each element, how companies identify each element and how they work individually and with each other.

 The most important asset any company has is its people – whether they are their employees or customers.
 For processes and technologies to work harmoniously, there must be people behind them – the right people with industry knowledge, relevant experience and appropriate skills.

-Each enterprise needs to consider all its stakeholders when it comes to implementation - stakeholders who can provide support during and after the deployment cycle.
+Each enterprise needs to consider all its stakeholders when it comes to implementation – stakeholders who can provide support during and after the deployment cycle.
 Sometimes top-level executives or departments make decisions without communicating to other team members who might get affected by those decisions.
-When implementing new process and technology, at times the top-level management fails to explain why the change happens and how it affects other members.
+When implementing new processes and technology, at times the top-level management fails to explain why the change happens and how it affects other members.
 This might result in confusion and frustration while employees struggle to adopt the change.